froggomad/titled-collection-view-challenge/README.md

 Can you create an extension on String with a method that both types can use?

+Can you create an all-encompassing type for `Produce` and maintain good separation of concerns?<br>
+`Warning:` this can lead to pretty bloated objects as you add on to a project.

-Can you create a global method that somehow solves this problem? (least recommended)
+Can you create a global function that somehow solves this problem? (least recommended)

 *Your challenge*: